komradsql/panelka/README.md

 # panelka
 It's about russian soul, html, css and a little JQuery (i don't like it, but...)
+Only laptop, without mobile version